rsyncOSX/mydocsy/content/en/docs/newandupdatetasks/_index.md

 ##### Action

-- `synchronize`: Default action that maintains synchronization between the source and destination.
+- `synchronize`: default action for synchronize data from the source to the destination
-- `snapshot`: Saves changes and deletions prior to a synchronize operation.
+- `snapshot`: saves changes and deletions prior to a synchronize operation
-- `syncremote`: Synchronizes a remote source to a local volume.
+- `syncremote`: synchronize data from a remote source to a local volume

 ##### Catalog Parameters